Packer vs Chef: Which is Better in 2026?

 Is Packer or Chef better?

-Packer is rated high in our evaluation.
+Chef is rated in our evaluation.
 Packer is freemium and Chef is paid.

 What are Packer and Chef used for?